How Does CBG Make You Feel?

 We've kept our best-selling CBG Gummy Squares formula and combined our high-potency balanced CBG extract to bring you these Focus Gummies.
 Our gummy squares are artisan-batched in California to maintain quality and freshness when they arrive at your door.

-The CBG Focus formula contains 45MG of our CBG extract per gummy.
+The CBG Focus formula contains 45MG of our CBG extract per gummy and has similar sensations to CBD gummies.
 Most people find this to be on the higher end of dosing, but it's easy to find your happy dose when you can half or quarter these gummies.

 CBG + CBG Balance Oil (2000MG)